BS Chemistry (Environmental Chemistry)

 Career Outlook

-A solid undergraduate program of education in chemistry provides the necessary background for many career paths in chemical industries, government and other areas.
-Chemistry can be combined with law for patent work, economics for sales and marketing careers, and computer science for careers in information storage and retrieval.
+A solid undergraduate program of education in chemistry that is obtained with this degree provides the necessary background for many career paths in chemical industries, government and other areas.
+This degree can be combined with law for patent work or government work, economics for sales and marketing careers, and computer science for careers in information storage and retrieval related to our planet.

-Students planning to work in areas related to the environment will find the environmental chemistry concentration especially appropriate; they are also prepared for careers in environmental science, control, policy and regulation.
+Students planning to work in areas related to the environment will find the environmental chemistry concentration especially appropriate; they are also prepared for careers in environmental science, environmental monitoring, policy and regulation.

 Example Careers